project-gemmi/gemmi/docs/mol.rst

   >>> polymer_b.length()  # length of the chain (which has 2 point mutations)
   8

-We have the same functions for adding and removing residues as in Chain:
+The functions for adding and removing residues are the same as in Chain:

 .. doctest::